tjmckinley/MetaWards/doc/source/index.rst

 This Python code is a port which can identically reproduce the outputs from the original C code as used in that work.
-This Python code has been optimised and parallelised, with additional testing added to ensure that future development and scale-up of MetaWards can be robustly and efficiently conducted.
+This Python code has been optimised and parallelised, with additional testing added to ensure that development and scale-up of MetaWards has been robustly and efficiently conducted.

 Features